California Institute of the Arts: Art

-During the formative years of the Art School, many of the teaching artists led different camps of movements.
-The two main camps were the conceptualism students, which were led by John Baldasseri, and the fluxus camp, which was led by Allan Kaprow.
+During the formative years of the art school, many of the teaching artists led different camps of art traditions.
+The two main traditions were the conceptualism students, which were led by John Baldessari, and the fluxus camp, which was led by Allan Kaprow.
 Kaprow's approach to art was a continuation from his tenure at Rutgers University.
 Other movements included Light and Space, which was closely related to the artists associated with the Ferus Gallery in the greater Los Angeles area.

-In 1972, Calarts hosted an exhibition called The Last Plastics Show, which was organized by faculty artist Judy Chicago, Doug Edge, as well as Dewain Valentine.
-This exhibition included artists such as, Carole Caroompas, Ron Cooper, Ronald Davis, Fred Eversley, Craig Kauffman, Linda Levi, Ed Moses, Barbara T. Smith, and Vasa Mihich.
+In March 1972, CalArts hosted an on-campus exhibition called The Last Plastics Show, which was organized by faculty artists Judy Chicago, Doug Edge, and Dewain Valentine.
+This exhibition included notable artists such as, Carole Caroompas, Ron Cooper, Ronald Davis, Fred Eversley, Craig Kauffman, Linda Levi, Ed Moses, Barbara T. Smith, and Vasa Mihich.

-In the autobiography Bad Boy: My Life On and Off the Canvas by CalArts alum Eric Fischl, he describes his experience as a student as "CalArts had such a narrow idea of the New.
+In the autobiography Bad Boy: My Life On and Off the Canvas by CalArts alum Eric Fischl, he describes his experience as a student as follows: "CalArts had such a narrow idea of the New.
 It was innovation for its own sake, a future that didn't include the past.
 But without foundation, without techniques or a deeper understanding of history, you'd go off these wild explorations and end up reinventing the wheel.
 And then you'd get slammed for it."

 Art critic Dave Hickey critiqued the art program of CalArts by suggesting that the variety of reference that students are exposed to is limited to a certain pantheon.
 He stated "I can go over to CalArts and ask them if they know who John Wesly is, and they would go, 'Huh?
 What discourse does he participate in?'
 I am in the art world only insofar as there are interesting things for me to write about.
 When that stops, or when I stop getting offers to write things, I'll be out."
 Additionally, Hickey mentioned the use of appropriation by students at programs like CalArts.
-In this, he referenced the VH1 show Pop-Up Video, by which he stated "Creators Tad Low and Woody Thompson should receive honorary MFAs for [Pop Up Video], because grad students worldwide are getting diplomas for just this sort of thing -- stealing (or as they say in art school, "appropriating") hackneyed pop images and scribbling on top of them à la granddaddy Marcel.
-The show, which would not be out of place on a monitor in a darkened gallery at CalArts [...]".
+In this, he referenced the VH1 show Pop-Up Video, by which he stated "Creators Tad Low and Woody Thompson should receive honorary MFAs for [Pop Up Video], because grad students worldwide are getting diplomas for just this sort of thing -- stealing (or as they say in art school, "appropriating") hackneyed pop images and scribbling on top of them à la granddaddy Marcel."